Skip to Content

 For a company with 20 to 50 employees and standard processes, expect 2 to 4 months from kickoff to go-live.
 Larger or more complex operations take longer.
 You'll get a realistic estimate after the initial analysis, not before.

 Total cost consists of the Odoo license (per user, per month) plus a one-time implementation fee that depends on scope.
-As a rough guide, SME implementations typically start in the low tens of thousands of euros and go up from there.
+As a rough guide, SME implementations typically start at 150,000 CZK and go up from there.
 You'll get a specific number after we analyze your processes.

 Odoo is built for customization.
 Where the standard configuration falls short, we build custom extensions, carefully, so they don't complicate future upgrades.
 We always look for the simplest solution that actually works.
 We'll go through your processes in detail during the initial analysis.